Canon 40D vs 800D

 Studio photographers will appreciate that the Canon 40D (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the 800D have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 40D and the Canon 800D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.